Scientists look to map the genes of thousands of animals

 The scientists are working with the Genome 10,000 consortium on the Vertebrate Genomes Project, which is seeking to map the genomes of all 66,000 species of mammal, bird, reptile, amphibian and fish on Earth.
+Genome 10,000 has members at more than 50 institutions around the globe, and the Vertebrate Genomes Project last year.

-The consortium announced on Thursday that it has released the first 15 such maps.
+The consortium on Thursday released the first 15 such maps, ranging from the Canada lynx to the kakapo, a flightless parrot native to New Zealand.

 The genome is the entire set of genetic material that is present in an organism.
-Genome 10,000 has members at more than 50 institutions around the globe.
-The Vertebrate Genomes Project started last year.

-Scientists working on the project say the work will help inform future conservation of jeopardized species.
-The first species to be mapped include the Canada lynx and zebra finch.
+The release of the first sets is “a statement to the world that what we want to accomplish is indeed feasible,” said Harris Lewin, a professor of evolution at University of California, Davis, who is working on the project.

 Most Read Nation & World Stories